soot-bit/soot-bit/README.md

 <div align="center">

+# Im still working on this...
-# While you're here, why not learn a bit of Spanish?
+## While you're here, why not learn a bit of Spanish?

 </div>